Anambra Governorship Election: INEC Meets With Leaders Of Political Parties

 Authorities of the Independent National Election (INEC) have met with leaders of various political parties ahead of the November 6 gubernatorial election in Anambra State.

-At the meeting which was held on Friday in Abuja, INEC Chairman, Prof. Mahmood Yakubu said the forum was organized to afford the commission and leaders of the political parties an opportunity to thrash all lingering issues ahead of the Anambra polls.
+At the meeting held on Friday in Abuja, Chairman of the commission Prof. Mahmood Yakubu said the forum was organised to afford the Commission and the leaders of the political parties an opportunity to thrash all lingering issues ahead of the Anambra polls.

 Prof. Yakubu further revealed that out of the 18 political parties, one has not fielded polling agents even though it has a governorship candidate.

-INEC’s meeting with leaders of political parties ahead of the polls in Anambra comes two days after a joint Senate and House of Representatives Committee met with the electoral body.
+INEC’s meeting with leaders of political parties ahead of the polls in Anambra comes two days after a joint Senate and House of Representatives Committee met with the Commission.

 At the forum, Senate Committee Chairman on INEC, Senator Kabiru Gaya, said the meeting became imperative because of the security situation in the state and its effect on the election outcome.